 MANTA RAY

 GESTATION RESEARCH

 Through a collaboration of Six Senses Laamu, The Manta Trust, IMV Imaging, Vetsonic (UK) ltd and the University of Cambridge Veterinary School, the very first underwater contactless ultrasound scanner was developed.
-The Manta Trust is extremely excited about the ongoing development of the Worlds’ first non-invasive, portable and dive-proof ultrasound unit.
 This innovative unit aims to assist monitoring of the internal maturity and reproductive status of manta rays in the wild, without requiring any physical contact.
+So far, the team at the Manta Trust have successfully scanned 15 Manta Rays, with 5 pregnancies recorded, helping further our understanding of the little-known reproduction of these animals.

+MANTA RAY